Calico PROJECT

 OVERVIEW

-The Calico Project, comprising the adjacent Waterloo and Langtry properties, is located in the historic Calico Silver Mining District in the Mojave Desert of San Bernardino County, California.
-Under Apollo, this is the first time the two properties have been under common ownership.
-These represent a district-scale mineral system endowment with 2,950 acres under Apollo control with approximately 6,000 metres (19,680 feet) in mineralized strike length.
+The Calico Project (“Calico” or the “Project”), comprising the adjacent Waterloo, Langtry and Mule properties, is located in the historic Calico Silver Mining District in the Mojave Desert of San Bernardino County, California.
+Under Apollo, the Waterloo and Langtry properties have been combined for the first time.
+These represent a district-scale mineral system endowment with approximately 6,000 metres (19,680 feet) in mineralized strike length.
 The Calico Project hosts low-sulfidation epithermal-vein type and disseminated-style silver-barite mineralization, which is open to depth and along strike.
-Previous operators completed more than 42,000 metres (138,094 feet) of drilling across 438 holes on the project.
+Previous operators completed more than 42,000 metres (138,094 feet) of drilling across 438 holes on the Waterloo and Langtry properties.

 PROJECT LOCATION AND ACCESS

-The Calico Project is well-placed relative to infrastructure and is located in the mining-friendly jurisdiction of San Bernardino County.
-The Project comprises the adjacent Waterloo and Langtry properties which total 2,950 acres.
-The Project is 15 kilometers (9 miles) from the city of Barstow and has an extensive private gravel road network spanning the property.
+The Calico Project is well-placed relative to infrastructure and is located in the mining-friendly jurisdiction of San Bernardino County, California.
+The Project comprises the adjacent Waterloo, Langtry and Mule properties, which total 8,283 acres.
+The Project is 15 kilometres (9 miles) from the city of Barstow and has an extensive private gravel road network spanning the property.
 There is commercial electric power within 5 kilometres (3 miles) of the Project.

 Other mines of note in the region include SV Minerals Searles Lake Boron project, MP Materials Mountain Pass rare earth element mine and Equinox Gold’s Castle Mountain gold mine.
+Equinox Gold has received acceptance of its project into the United States’ FAST-41 program, which is designed to streamline and derisk the permitting process.
 Rio Tinto’s Boron mine is near the border with San Bernardino County, in Kern County.

 TENURE